yongyizang/BachDuet-WebGUI/README.md

 # BachDuet Web GUI
 A Web GUI for BachDuet.

 Still under development.
 Basically nothing has been done.
 It doesn't work at all.
 Don't install BachDuet.
 BachDuet is not ready!
 He will suffer!
 It's not his decision to be born!

+This project is based on [this repo](https://github.com/sustained/sforzando), with many modifications.

 ## What's Done Now?
 - Keyboard UI, with Oct Up and Down.